-For the current case, the evidence at hand confirms that Complainant's "INTESA SANPAOLO®" & "INTESA®" trademarks are distinctive and the Complainant has a strong reputation in the financial industry, at least in Europe.
-Furthermore, the Complainant has provided evidence that the Respondent should have found information over the internet about Complainant's trademarks rights over "INTESA SANPAOLO®" & "INTESA®" before registering the Disputed Domain Name.
+For the current case, the evidence at hand confirms that Complainant's "INTESA SANPAOLO" & "INTESA" trademarks are distinctive and the Complainant has a strong reputation in the financial industry, at least in Europe.
+Furthermore, the Complainant has provided evidence that the Respondent should have found information over the internet about Complainant's trademarks rights over "INTESA SANPAOLO" & "INTESA" before registering the Disputed Domain Name.
+In fact, the Complainant has also been involved in different UDRP cases where the Complainant has been successful.